Skip to content

 Elevate Hennepin advisors can assist businesses in preparations for accessing capital, including understanding common roadblocks business face when applying for loans.

-Sica Dawn, the first lender from the small business loans program, recently launched her business Open Hair Space in Richfield.
+Sica Dawn, the first lender from the small business loans program, recently launched their business Open Hair Space in Richfield.

 The loan program is part of a Hennepin County strategy to address the capital needs of under resourced entrepreneurs and reduce disparities in the county’s small business ecosystem.